odoo/documentation/content/applications/inventory_and_mrp/inventory/product_management/configure.rst

 =========

-After comparing the various features, consider how these businesses, with various inventory management and logistics workflows came to their decision.
+After comparing the various features, consider how these businesses, with various inventory management and logistics workflows, came to their decision.

 Pallets of items using packaging
 --------------------------------